ajreynol/rexec_cvc4/README.md

 This is implemented by having the client script communicate the local code state via command line arguments (`-lbranch`, `-lcommit`, `-lnomod`, `-lsync`) to the server script.
 Thus, in all cases, the server script knows which case we are in.
+The above policy aims to do as little work as possible while maintaining assurance that the code is syncronized.
+In five of the eight cases above, the server does its best effort to syncronize by forcing a rebase `r` or branch `b` but in two such cases, syncronization is known to be wrong (cases 3 and 4) and the server script aborts.
+In one case, syncronization is unknown by the remote machine, and a warning is given instead (case 2).